nodejs/node/doc/api/esm.md

 > Stability: 1 - Experimental

-**Note: This API is currently being redesigned and will still change.**
+> This API is currently being redesigned and will still change.

 <!-- type=misc -->